curl/everything-curl/project/started.md

 changes included.
 Soon after that, Daniel had taken over maintenance of the few hundred lines of code it was.

-HttpGet 1.0 was subsequently released on April 8th 1997 with brand new HTTP proxy support.
+HttpGet 1.0 was released on April 8 1997 with brand new HTTP proxy support.

 We soon found and fixed support for getting currencies over GOPHER.
 Once FTP download support was added, the name of the project was changed and urlget 2.0 was released in August 1997.
-The http-only days were already passed.
+The HTTP-only days were already passed.

 The project slowly grew bigger.
 When upload capabilities were added and the name once again was misleading, a second name change was made and on March 20,